Bigfoot erotica? Fur flies in Virginia congressional race

-Democrat Leslie Cockburn is accusing Republican Denver Riggleman of fetishizing the mythical ape-like giant.
+FILE-- Leslie Cockburn, candidate for Virginia's 5th Congressional district, is interviewed by CQ Roll Call at their D.C. office, November 11, 2017.
+Cockburn is accusing Republican Denver Riggleman of fetishizing the mythical ape-like giant.

 She made the accusations on Twitter and posted pictures from Riggleman's Instagram account showing nude drawings of Bigfoot.